raspiblitz/raspiblitz/FAQ.md

 If done successfully, simply put the SD card into the RaspiBlitz and power on again.
 Then follow the instructions on the display ... and dont worry, you dont need to re-download the blockchain again.

-## How to update my RaspiBlitz (BEFORE version 0.98)?
+## How to update a old RaspiBlitz (BEFORE version 0.98)?

-You need to setup a new RaspiBlitz.
-So close all channels.
-Remove all funds from your Raspiblitz (cash-out).
-Go into terminal and run: `sudo /home/admin/XXleanHDD.sh` and then `sudo shutdown now`.
-This way you keep your blockchain data on the HDD, but your HDD is cleaned.
-Now follow again: https://github.com/rootzoll/raspiblitz#scenario-2-start-at-home
+If your old RaspiBlitz if version 0.98 or higher, just follow the update instructions in the README.

+If you run a version earlier then 0.98 you basically need to setup a new RaspiBlitz to update - but you can keep the blockchain data on the HDD, so you dont need have that long waiting time again:

+1. Close all open lightning channels you have (`lncli closeallchannels --force`) or use the menu option 'CLOSE ALL' if available.
+Wait until all closing transactions are done.

+2. Move all on-chain funds to a wallet outside raspiblitz (`lncli --conf_target 3 sendcoins [ADDRESS]`) or use the menu option 'CHASH OUT' if available

+3. Prepare the HDD for the new setup by running the script `/home/admin/XXcleanHDD.sh` (Blockchain will stay on HDD)

+4. then shutdown RaspiBlitz (`sudo shutdown now`), flash SD card with new image, redo a fresh setup of RaspiBlitz, move your funds back in, Re-Open your channels

-## Why do I need to re-burn my SD card for an update (AFTER version 0.98)?
+## Why do I need to re-burn my SD card for an update?

 I know it would be nicer to run just an update script and you are ready to go.
 But then the scripts would need to be written in a much more complex way to be able to work with any versions of LND and Bitcoind (they are already complex enough with all the edge cases) and testing would become even more time consuming than it is now already.
 That's nothing a single developer can deliver.